SMV Chapter 1: The Bad Decision

 “Oh.
 Got it.”
 Well, there goes my allowance.
 My head began to throb, and I blinked hard to try to cancel out the pain.

-“So, what is a little girl like you doing in the Black Forest?
+“So, what’s a little girl like you doing in the Black Forest?
 Hm?”
 Flynne asked.
 “Joining a smuggling ring?
-Running away?
-Talking to strangers?”
-I could tell she was making fun of me.
+Running away?”
+She gasped and covered her mouth.
+“Talking to strangers?”
+She smirked, propping her elbows on her knees.

 “Ha ha, very funny,” I rolled my eyes.
 My stomach churned threateningly.
 “I was just exploring.
 I like coming in here to read or hang out.
 It’s very mysterious.
 Also- don’t you ‘little girl me’ we’re like the same age!”